Brendan Byrne: 2010 assault

-On June 27, 1953, he married Jean Featherly, with whom he had seven children.
-Jean and Brendan Byrne divorced in 1993.
-Byrne married his second wife, Ruth Zinn, who was also divorced, in 1994.
-Jean Byrne died in 2015 of babesiosis, aged 88.

 Death

 Byrne died on January 4, 2018, in Livingston, New Jersey, of a lung infection at the age of 93.

 His funeral was held on January 8 at the Paper Mill Playhouse in Millburn, New Jersey.
-Archbishop Joseph W. Tobin, then-Governor Chris Christie and Governor-elect Phil Murphy, former Governors Thomas Kean, Donald DiFrancesco, Jim McGreevey, Richard Codey and Jon Corzine and U. S. Representative Bill Pascrell were in attendance.
+Archbishop Joseph W. Tobin, then-Governor Chris Christie and Governor-elect Phil Murphy, former governors Thomas Kean, Donald DiFrancesco, Jim McGreevey, Richard Codey and Jon Corzine and U. S. Representative Bill Pascrell were in attendance.
 Byrne's remains were cremated and his ashes were interred in Princeton Cemetery.

 Legacy

+From 1981 to 1996, the Meadowlands Arena in East Rutherford was named Brendan Byrne Arena.
+It hosted the New Jersey Devils, New Jersey Nets, and Seton Hall Pirates men's basketball.
+The arena was then renamed Continental Airlines Arena, followed by IZOD Center.

+The Brendan T. Byrne State Forest, formerly Lebanon State Forest, in New Lisbon is named for him.

 In 2006, Rutgers University's Center on the American Governor of the Eagleton Institute of Politics established the Brendan T. Byrne Archive, an online database containing various resources from the Byrne administration, including original documents and video interviews with Brendan Byrne and members of his administration.

-The Brendan T. Byrne State Forest (formerly Lebanon State Forest) is named for him.
-The Brendan Byrne Arena in the Meadowlands Sports Complex in East Rutherford was also named for him, although it was renamed the Continental Airlines Arena in 1996.

-Byrne's son, Tom Byrne, was the New Jersey Democratic State Committee chair in the 1990s and was a prospective candidate for the U.S. Senate race in 2000, before withdrawing in favor of eventual winner Jon Corzine, who later became governor.
-Brendan's oldest granddaughter, Meaghan, works as a legislative staffer in the U.S. House of Representatives.

 In 2011, Byrne was inducted into the New Jersey Hall of Fame along with Queen Latifah, John Travolta, and ten others.

-The Man Who Couldn't Be Bought is a biography of Byrne published in 2015.
+In 2014, Byrne's former chief counsel Donald Linky published a biography of Byrne, New Jersey Governor Brendan Byrne: The Man Who Couldn't Be Bought.